 In any case, currently the rotation is slowing down.
-Due to tidal friction it takes the earth on average slightly longer (0–2 milliseconds) than 24x60x60=86,400 seconds to rotate on its axis, and if we stuck to exactly 86,400 for each earth day our atomic clocks would, over the centuries, register the sun rising earlier and earlier.
-To avoid that we have to periodically add time to our clock.
+Due to tidal friction it takes the earth on average slightly longer (0–2 milliseconds) than 24x60x60=86,400 seconds to rotate on its axis.
+If we stuck to exactly 86,400 for each earth day our atomic clocks would, over the centuries, register the sun rising earlier and earlier.
+To avoid that, we have to periodically add time to our clock.
 We do not do this regularly, like adding the 29th of February every four years to compensate for the extra time the earth takes per revolution around the sun.
-The time we add is a “leap second”, and 26 of them have been inserted since 1972, when atomic clocks were introduced and the precise difference recognized.
+The time we add is a “leap second”, and 26 of them have been inserted since 1972, when atomic clocks were introduced and the precise difference was recognized.

 So: be sure to reset your clocks and watches tonight, so you will not waste time by arriving a second early for meetings.
 Of course if you have radio controlled devices, like the ones that permeate my home, then they adjust themselves automatically and make sure you are in sync.

-Alois Friedel (whose original German name was Friedl) was constantly developing even more accurate chronometers, and on the side very accurate timepieces for household use.
+Alois Friedel (whose original German name was Friedl) was constantly developing ever more accurate chronometers, and on the side very accurate timepieces for household use.
 Here’s one he built when I was seven:

-…and when in the mid 1970s the first quartz watches appeared, my wife gave me one that looked something like this.
-It was quite expensive: 149 Marks, which would be like 300 Euros today, but an appropriate Christmas present for a watch and time fanatic.
+…and when in the mid 1970s the first quartz watches appeared, my wife bought me one.
+It was quite expensive: 149 Marks, which would be like 300 Euros today.
+But it was an appropriate Christmas present for a watch and time fanatic.

 As chance would have it, a week after I got the watch they had a leap second (isn’t it amazing how I find back to the original subject?).
 It was announced on television and was featured prominently in the news, since this was something new.
 I duly set my watch one second back, and the next day was pleased to see that it synchronized perfectly with the TV news clock.